 Various claims have been asserted against the Water Department and in some cases lawsuits have been instituted.
 Many of these Water Department claims have been reduced to judgment or otherwise settled in a manner requiring payment by the Water Department.
-The following table presents the Water Department's aggregate losses from settlements and judgments paid out of the Water Fund for Fiscal Years 2018-2020 and the budgeted amounts for Fiscal Year 2021 and Fiscal Year 2022.
-The current estimate for Fiscal Year 2021 is \$2.5 million.
+The following table presents the Water Department's aggregate losses from settlements and judgments paid out of the Water Fund for Fiscal Years 2017-2020, and the budgeted amount for Fiscal Year 2021.
+The current estimate for Fiscal Year 2021 is \$2.36 million.
 The Water Fund is the first source of payment for any of the claims against the Water Department.

-Table 50 Aggregate Losses - General and Special Litigation Claims (Water Fund) Fiscal Years 2018-2020 (Actual) and 2021-2022 (Budget) (Amounts in Millions of USD)
+Table 50 Aggregate Losses - General and Special Litigation Claims (Water Fund) Fiscal Years 2017-2020 (Actual) and 2021 (Budget) (Amounts in Millions of USD)

+Actual Actual Actual Budget

-Actual 2018 Actual 2019 Actual 2020 Budget 2021 Budget 2022 Aggregate Losses \$6.3 \$3.3 \$3.9 \$7.5 \$6.0
+2017 2018 2019 2020 2021

+Aggregate Losses \$7.0 \$6.3 \$3.3 \$3.9 \$7.5